Candy / Molly's Lips: Release and promotion

 The single was only released on 7 inch vinyl, and in limited numbers of 7500.
 The first 4000 copies were pressed on green swirled vinyl, the final 3500 pressed on black vinyl.
 Counterfeit versions of the single also pressed on black vinyl exist, but can be distinguished from the real version as the matrix number is different.
 The live version of "Molly's Lips" by Nirvana was exclusive to the single, though was subsequently released on the 2009 Bleach reissue.
-The single is also notorious for being The Fluid's most famous release, due to the fact it was split with Nirvana and exposed them to a wider audience.
+The single later became the Fluid's most famous release, as their appearance with Nirvana exposed them to a wider audience.

 In 2017, to mark what would have been Kurt Cobain's 50th birthday, the Phonographic Performance Limited released a list of the top twenty most played Nirvana songs on the TV and radio in the UK in which "Molly's Lips" was ranked at number eighteen.